Junior League of Phoenix helps to empower youth and families to adopt healthy habits and reverse the growth of childhood obesity in Maricopa County.

 Our programs involve many exciting hands-on components to get kids and families involved in learning how to be healthy.
 Programming focuses on four components led by league and community volunteers:

-Chef Presentation: Students will create simple, healthy snacks with chef presenters.
+Cooking Presentation: Students will create simple, healthy snacks

 Food Plate: An instruction of the Food Plate (the successor of the Food Pyramid) and how much food one should eat from each category in relation to their plates.